Introduction

 \end{eqnarray*}

-First, the equation to be expanded is
+First, we write the expression to be expanded as

 (x+y)^{n}=\underbrace{(x+y)(x+y) \cdots(x+y)}_{n \text { factors }}